 We then walk to one of Serpotta’s last commissions, the Santa Cita oratory.
 Here, in the elaborate High Baroque style, we find scenes representing the twelve feasts from the life of Christ, presented in the same stage-like boxes that we encountered earlier at San Lorenzo.
 A highlight of the decorative scheme is the representation of the important Battle of Lepanto that covers the rear wall of the room.

-Our final visit for the day is to the city’s archaeological museum, Museo Archeologico Regionale ‘Antonio Salinas’.
+Our final visit today is to the city’s archaeological museum, Museo Archeologico Regionale ‘Antonio Salinas’.
 This museum is newly reopened after a long period of renovation.
 The collection includes the metopes from the temples at Selinunte and treasures from other archaeological sites in Sicily.
-(Overnight Palermo) B
+The remainder of the afternoon will be at leisure.
+(Overnight Palermo) BL

 Day 8: Friday 21 October, Palermo – Monreale – Palermo